Photo taken in 1955.

 Other News United States Of America

 The growing number of innovations in the areas of pathology would further increase the size of the market to a great deal, in the next six years.
-According to Market Research Future (MRFR), the global digital pathology market is estimated for valuation of over USD 8,305.6 MN by 2023.
-In its recently published analysis, MRFR also asserts that the market would register a double-digit CAGR over 13.04% throughout the forecast period (2017-2023).
+According to MRFR, the Digital Pathology Market is expected to register a CAGR of 6.5% over the review period from 2021 to 2028 and expected to reach USD 1.4 Billion by 2028.

 Digital Pathology or Computational Pathology leverages completely new perceptions through data analysis, enabling pathologists to consult on treatment options.
 The rapidly evolving pathology sector is a key element of modern diagnostic practices.
 There have been several innovations and widespread adoption of digital pathology.
 It has long been realized that the traditional histopathology is inefficient as it exposes samples to various handlers, increasing the scope for human error.